amfairley/toytribe/DEV.md

     db.create_all()
 ```

-Congratualations, the app should now be up and running and you can click "Open App" to see the deployed project!
+Congratulations, the app should now be up and running and you can click "Open App" to see the deployed project!
+The final action I took was to remove the DEBUG line from the config vars in my Heroku setting to reduce security vulnerabilities.